SIMEXP/lab-documentation/source/community/welcome_guide.md

 ## Neuroinformatic & neuroscience

 First of all, you should check the [tutorials that we designed for the lab](https://simexp-documentation.readthedocs.io/en/latest/).
-This should guide you through some tools we are intensively using, for example you would like to start with setting up a Compute Canada account.
+This should guide you through some tools we are intensively using, for example you would like to start with setting up a Alliance Canada account.

 ## Questions